Sugizo: Equipment

-Sugizo almost exclusively uses ESP guitars and he has around sixteen signature models with them, mostly with the Eclipse body style or other Gibson-style shapes like the RD and Flying V. But their specs are more similar to a Fender Stratocaster than any Gibson, using single coils, alder bodies and maple necks, 25.5" scale length and tremolos.
-Lately he's favored a P-90 in the bridge position and vintage-style trems, as opposed to the 3 single coils and Floyd Rose trems he used for most of his career.
-His signature models feature the ESP logo written in the same font as the Luna Sea band logo, a feature also found on J's and Inoran's signature models.
+Sugizo almost exclusively uses ESP guitars and has around sixteen signature models with them, mostly with the Eclipse body style or other Gibson-style shapes like the RD and Flying V. But their specs are more similar to the Fender Stratocaster than any Gibson, using single coil pickups, alder bodies and maple necks, 25.5" scale length and tremolo arms.
+He later favored a P-90 in the bridge position and vintage-style trems, as opposed to the 3 single coils and Floyd Rose trems he used for most of his career.
+His signature models with the company feature the ESP logo written in the same font as Luna Sea's logo, a feature also found on J's and Inoran's signature models.

+In 2021, Sugizo bought a 1961 Gibson ES-330 which has since become his main guitar.
+He had always wanted an archtop guitar from the ES Series because of its association with jazz.
+The first one he acquired in the 1990s, a 1959 ES-175, did not "fit" him, so his search continued.
+He also owns an ES-225 and a 1956 Les Paul Custom.
+He acquired the latter around 1997 and used it on Luna Sea's Shine, including its singles "Storm" and "I for You".

-For his solo projects and recent shows he also often uses Stratocaster-type guitars from Navigator, a very high-end custom shop related to ESP.
+Sugizo also often uses Stratocaster-type guitars from Navigator, a high-end custom shop related to ESP.
 His acoustic guitars of choice are usually C.F.
 Martin Dreadnoughts.
-He also plays signature electric violins made by Kranz, and his bows are made by Codabow.
+He also plays signature electric violins made by Kranz, and his bows are made by CodaBow.

 His amps have changed often throughout his career but are generally high-end and boutique brands, including Fender, Marshall, Mesa/Boogie, Matchless, Bogner, Custom Audio Electronics, Divided by 13 and Koch.
 Most recently he's been using EVH5150's and EVH 4x12" cabs with some additional heads like a Diezel Vh4.
 He's also performed using an Axe-Fx II.

 His effects are numerous and spanning several pedalboards and racks, but important staples are his DigiTech Whammy pedal for pitch effects, and delays and reverbs from various Eventide pedals and the TC Electronic 2290 Digital Delay.